 AWS Public Sector Blog

-Anthology launches omnichannel student services transformation with Amazon Connect
+Blackboard launches omnichannel student services transformation with Amazon Connect

 Every year, thousands of students in higher education struggle to navigate enrollment processes, access support services, and find the resources they need to succeed.
-Sixty percent of students are unaware of the support services available to them, according to a recent study by Tyton Partners in collaboration with Anthology.
+Sixty percent of students are unaware of the support services available to them, according to a recent study by Tyton Partners in collaboration with Blackboard.
 This data represents a staggering awareness gap that can impede student retention and success.

 Addressing student needs with comprehensive contact center support